 NOMINATION DEADLINE: January 31, 2020

-The Bernadette Gray-Little Graduate Fellowship is made possible through the generosity of donors and the KU Endowment Executive Committee.
-The Bernadette Gray-Little Graduate Fellowship Program is administered by the Office of Graduate Studies in fulfillment of the Fund Administration Agreement.
+The Bernadette Gray-Little Doctoral Fellowship is made possible through the generosity of donors and the KU Endowment Executive Committee.
+The Bernadette Gray-Little Doctoral Fellowship Program is administered by the Office of Graduate Studies in fulfillment of the Fund Administration Agreement.